christianseidel/SongBook/README.md

 ## My Collection of Song Titles

 This app will eventually allow to manage a collection of song titles.

-Most titles will be imported from a defined set of sources.
+The user may either import new items from a given set of song collections (with their respective indexes imported) or create own items.

-However, the user will  be able to add new titles to the database.
-The user will also be able to add comments and pieces of information related to each title.
+He or she will then be able to beef up these items with further resources and pieces of information.